ArnauAregall/micronaut-kotlin-petclinic-clean-architecture/README.md

 - Open your browser and head to [Master Realm Admin Console](http://keycloak.local:8082/admin/master/console/) page.
 - Login with Keycloak Administrator credentials.
-- Create a new realm by importing the test realm file `./test-resources/src/main/resources/keycloak/test-petclinic-realm.json`.
+- Create a new realm named `petclinic` by importing the file `./keycloak/realm/petclinic-realm.json`.

 **3. identity-service**